-The College has a mass emergency notification system (RAVE Mobile Safety) to provide ondemand notification and response.
-The information that each community member enters into their self- registration page is used to notify community members in the event of a crisis.
-This information willsend out message through numerous methods and the system is tested twice a year (fall and spring semesters).
-Olin College will, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The College utilizes a mass emergency notification system (RAVE Mobile Safety) to provide ondemand notification and response.
+The contact information that each community member enters into their self-registration page is used to notify community members in the event of a crisis.
+This system willsend out messages through several methods and the system is tested twice a year (fall and spring semesters).
+Olin College will, without delay and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.